The Top 10 Most Dangerous Roads in the UK

 The A57 - Snake Pass

-Snake Pass is a famous UK road that truly lives up to its name, as it makes its way through the Pennines with winding bends throughout.
+Snake Pass is famous for being one of the most dangerous roads in England, that truly lives up to its name, as it makes its way through the Pennines with winding bends throughout.
 It was once the main route between Sheffield and Manchester, before the construction of the M67 in 1978.

 This road was first opened back in 1921 and was engineered as the main linking road between Glossop in the Pennines and Ashopton’s Ladybower Reservoir.
 Today, the road is known as one of the most accident-prone roads in the UK, with 137 accidents recorded between 2014 and 2018.
 The area is particularly vulnerable to ice, snow and subsidence, so it is often worth finding a different route if you plan to travel through this area during the winter months.